 This can lead to paper space wastage.
 Whenever an applicant is designing a resume, it is advisable to list skills and other reasonable components such as hobbies by the use of bullets.
 In a single column resume, this will waste a lot of space as only a little space will be covered by content and the rest left blank.

-This may be laborious.
-Consider an organization which receives a thousand resumes per day, and all of them have to be reviewed.
-There is a possibility that the hiring managers of these organizations only skim through resumes in seconds and it is by the encounter of the key skills they are looking for that will determine whether they will come back to your resume later for interviews or not.
-Therefore, reading through a single column resume becomes tedious.
+Consider an organization which receives a thousand resumes per day, and the hiring manager has to review all of the resumes.
+Naturally the hiring managers only skim through resumes in seconds to find the key skills they are looking for that will determine whether they will come back to your resume later for interviews or not.

 Advantages of a two column resume

-- Two column resumes are always less wordy and specific to the point.
+Two column resume templates are always less wordy and specific to the point.

-- One page two column resume format is attractive and presentable.
+One page two column resumes are attractive and presentable

 An employer will always find a two-column resume format appealing to the eye.
 This may give an applicant's resume some sense of uniqueness hence being put into consideration.